Luzkan/smells/content/smells/insider-trading.md

 ## Insider Trading

 The classes should know as little as possible about each other.
-As Fowler put it, "classes spend too much time delving in each other’s private parts" [[1](#sources)].
+As Fowler put it, "classes spend too much time delving in each other's private parts" [[1](#sources)].
 This code smell was listed in 1999 as _Inappropriate Intimacy_ and is no longer listed in the 2018 version of the book under the same name.
-It was replaced by the name [Insider Trading](./insider-trading.md) code smell, possibly to make the change - that now the `classes` were generalized to modules - more noticeable (similarly to the wording change in [Feature Envy](./feature-envy.md)).
+It was replaced by the term [Insider Trading](./insider-trading.md) code smell, possibly to make the change - that now the `classes` were generalized to modules - more noticeable (similarly to the wording change in [Feature Envy](./feature-envy.md)).

-The concept stays the same - instead of reaching for each others secrets, modules/classes interchange too much information and implementation details.
+The concept stays the same - instead of reaching for each other's secrets, modules/classes interchange too much information and implementation details.
 In other words, this occurs whenever a module/class has too much knowledge about the inner workings or data of another module/class.

 ### Causation